SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 Below is an example of some provider settings put in a JSON file.
 Only two settings are really necessary; the setting `spring:application:name` configures the "application name" to `foo`, and `spring:cloud:config:uri` configures the address of the config server.

-Note that the configuration setting `spring:application:name` is also used by other Steeltoe frameworks in addition to the config server.
+> Note: the configuration setting `spring:application:name` is also used by other Steeltoe libraries in addition to the config server.

 ```json
 {